abinit/abinit/doc/tutorial/eph4mob.md

 In order to compute transport properties, we need to solve the Boltzmann Transport Equation (BTE) in the SERTA on a relatively dense $\kk$-mesh.
-You will compute the electron lifetimes and velocities on this dense mesh.
+You will compute the electron lifetimes and group velocities on this dense mesh.
 We will therefore need the wavefunctions on this dense mesh.
 Note that in this tutorial, a single dense $\kk$-mesh will be used.
 However, the value for the mobility strongly depends on this